nicolaspearson/grpc.boom/README.md

 This library has **zero** external dependencies, but it is assumed that you are using the `@grpc/grpc-js` library.

+## Notice (Deprecated)

+The source code for this library has been moved to: [Kalos](https://github.com/nicolaspearson/kalos/tree/main/packages/grpc-boom).

 ## Installation

 ```